Germany: 25 arrested on suspicion of planning armed coup

 The suspects were aware that their aim could only be achieved by military means and with force, prosecutors said.

+Some of the group's members had made “concrete preparations” to storm Parliament with a small armed group, according to prosecutors.
+“The details (of this plan) still need to be investigated” to determine whether any of the suspects can be charged with treason, they said.

-They are alleged to have believed in a "conglomerate of conspiracy theories consisting of narratives from the so-called Reich Citizens as well as QAnon ideology," according to a statement by prosecutors.
-They added that members of the group also believe Germany is ruled by a so-called 'deep state;' similar baseless claims about the United States were made by former President Donald Trump.
+The group is alleged to have believed in a "conglomerate of conspiracy theories consisting of narratives from the so-called Reich Citizens as well as QAnon ideology," according to the statement.
+Prosecutors added that members of the group also believe Germany is ruled by a so-called 'deep state;' similar baseless claims about the United States were made by former President Donald Trump.

 Prosecutors identified the suspected ringleaders as Heinrich XIII P. R. and Ruediger v.
 P., in line with German privacy rules.
 Der Spiegel reported that the former was a well-known 71-year-old member of a minor German noble family, while the latter was a 69-year-old former paratrooper.